Funds boost China wagers as defaults signal reforms push

 "What would you call the widening of the currency bands?
 What would you call the way that that default happened?
 What would you call the increase in quotas?
 All these things are clear evidence of reforms," Maldonado said.

-HSBC, which manages assets worth $428 billion (255 billion pounds) globally, is overweight on China in its regional portfolios.
+HSBC, which manages assets worth $428 billion globally, is overweight on China in its regional portfolios.

 Since unveiling an ambitious reform blueprint last October, Beijing has embarked on reforms including overhauling its bloated state-owned sector, widening the currency's trading band and increasing investment quotas in a push to allow market forces a greater say in its markets.